ElArkk/jax-unirep/paper/paper.md

-UniRep is a recurrent neural network, trained using self-supervision on 25 million protein sequences (%%factcheck) to predict the next amino acid in a sequence (%%reference).
+UniRep is a recurrent neural network, trained using self-supervision on 24 million protein sequences to predict the next amino acid in a sequence [@alley2019unified].
 Its most powerful model allows for embedding arbitrary length sequences in a 1900-long feature vector that can be used as the input to a "top model"